hkjpotato/frontend101/README.md

 #### CSS:

-Even though developers are generally dealing with coding language like javascript, understanding about the how the css layout works is important on making your UI
+Even though developers are generally dealing with coding language like javascript, understanding about the how the css layout works is important in making your UI works as desired.
+Besides, CSS is also important in creating responsive web so it can fit in different screen size.

 #### Javascript: